-In 2019, we have placed a special focus on showcasing the role of NHRIs in realising economic and social rights in Europe.
-Our Annual Conference in 2019 brought together regional and international organisations and civil society with European NHRIs to explore how a human rights-based approach to policies can have a positive impact on the enjoyment of economic and social rights and lead to improved economic and social cohesion in Europe.
-The conference had a specific focus on poverty, the right to housing, labour rights, justiciability and the promotion of economic and social rights.
+In 2019, this was spotlighted as part of wider network activities.
+ENNHRI’s Annual Conference 2019 explored how a human rights-based approach to policies can aid the enjoyment of economic and social rights and improve economic and social cohesion.
+The conference focused on poverty, the right to housing, labour rights, justiciability, and promoting economic and social rights.